Gonusi/gonusi.github.io/til/2026-01/29/index.md

 I also, once again, confirmed that having 2 versions of a microservice you wrote with both being used in the codebase is not the way to go.
 I'll start remedying this tomorrow immediatelly.

+---

+I also learned this TIL section is truly a nice way to reflect on the day, even if I'll probably have to rename it to "Diary" :)

+It being online forces one to try and write in an at least comprehensible manner, even if no one will probably read it.
+It kind of sums up the day and invigorates me to keep the work tomorrow.